-A signed copy of the Share Purchase Agreement for E-Square is filed as an exhibit to this prospectus.
+A signed copy of the Share Purchase Agreement for E-Square is filed as an exhibit to this Annual Report.
 Below is a summary of the material terms of this agreement:

-- > The Share Purchase Agreement was signed on November 20, 2020 between Genius Group Ltd and the owner of E-Square, Lilian Magdalena Niemann, for the purchase of 100% of the shares in E-Squared Education Enterprises (Pty) Ltd. - The purchase price is ZAR10 million (approximately US\$0.66 million). - > The payment will be 100% in cash, with ZAR6.4 million (US\$US\$0.42 million) paid on the closing data and ZAR3.6 million (US\$0.24 million) paid within 6 months of the closing date. - > The share purchase includes all rights, title, interest and benefits appertaining to the company, including all contracts, intellectual property, goodwill and ongoing operations, all assets and liabilities on the balance sheet as of the date of the acquisition. - > Both parties have provided various representations, warranties and indemnifications as part of the agreement. - > The closing date of the agreement is on the date of the IPO.
+- The Share Purchase Agreement was signed on November 20, 2020 between Genius Group Ltd and the owner of E-Square, Lilian Magdalena Niemann, for the purchase of 100% of the shares in E-Squared Education Enterprises (Pty) Ltd. - > The purchase price is ZAR10 million (approximately US\$0.66 million). - The payment will be 100% in cash, with ZAR6.4 million (US\$US\$0.42 million) paid on the closing data and ZAR3.6 million (US\$0.24 million) paid within 6 months of the closing date. - > The share purchase includes all rights, title, interest and benefits appertaining to the company, including all contracts, intellectual property, goodwill and ongoing operations, all assets and liabilities on the balance sheet as at the date of the acquisition. - > Both parties have provided various representations, warranties and indemnifications as part of the agreement. - > The closing date of the agreement is on the date of the IPO.
 The seller has a set of deliverables to deliver on closing.
-These are currently prepared and in good order. - An extending letter was signed on September 30, 2021 to extend the latest closing date to December 31, 2021. - An extending letter was signed on December 17, 2021 to extend the terms of the agreement to March 31, 2022. - An extending letter was signed on March 24, 2022 to extend the terms of the agreement to June 30, 2022.

-The acquisition of E-Square closed May 31, 2022.
+These are currently prepared and in good order. - > An extending letter was signed on September 30, 2021 to extend the latest closing date to December 31, 2021. - > An extending letter was signed on December 17, 2021 to extend the terms of the agreement to March 31, 2022. - > An extending letter was signed on March 24, 2022 to extend the terms of the agreement to June 30, 2022. - Ø The acquisition of E-Square is pending closing due to closing conditions and conditional approval from the South African Reserve Bank, which is in progress as of the date of this Annual Report.